Flagsmith/flagsmith/docs/docs/deployment/hosting/aptible.md

 ## Prerequisites

-Aptible health checks must be available on the `/healthcheck` route and cannot return a redirect.
-This additional route is available from Flagsmith 2.X.
+The options and health check routes described in this document are available from Flagsmith 2.130.0.

 ## Configuration